• About

 Transformation Over the Years

 Originally a marketplace catering to specific artisan trades, Arasta Bazaar fell into neglect during the late Ottoman period and early Turkish Republic years.
 However, a significant restoration project in the 1980s revitalized the bazaar, transforming it into a unique shopping destination that preserves its historical roots while offering modern comforts.
-Today, the bazaar is home to a range of shops that specialize in handcrafted Turkish goods, antiques, carpets, textiles, ceramics, and other traditional souvenirs, making it a prime location for authentic Turkish shopping.

 The Best Shops